ACPK/rails-checklist/README.md

 - [ ] Bullet is being used to catch n+1s.
 - [ ] Better Errors is being used to provide better error pages.
+- [ ] Spring or Zeus are being used to improve the application load time.

 ## Production